 These are the travel and adventure musings of Alan as he contemplates what the future will bring.

-I finished the Murray River from the source to sea in January 2021 (2,500 km).
+I finished the longest river in the country, the Murray River from the source to sea in January 2021 (2,500 km).
 This was done directly after paddling the main sections of the Murrumbidgee River (1,200 km) along with the lower Tumut River and part of the Murray River, a combined paddle of 4,000 km over two months.
 I shifted my focus back to the Darling River.

 In March 2020, a good rainfall event allowed me to paddle the upper Condamine River and remote Culgoa River before COVID rudely interrupted my trip down the river at Bourke.
 With another great rainfall in 2021, I was able to fully complete the uncompleted section on the Condamine and Balonne Rivers (900 km) and then continued onto the Darling River starting at Walgett.
 I completed the remaining sections of the Murray-Darling river system, including the entire Darling River (1,600 km) and the lower Murray River (800 km) to the ocean successfully completing the source to sea navigation of the country's longest continuous river system.